yasabaz/heidiNews/README.md

 # heidiNews

-#TO DO:
+TO DO:
-actions every admin.site
-display for models in admin page
+actions create  for admin.site display for models in admin page